 I received this book for free from the library in exchange for an honest review.
 This does not affect my opinion of the book or the content of my review.

-This romance is a hardcover edition that was published by New American Library (NAL) on July 28, 2015 and has 420 pages.
+romance that was published by New American Library (NAL) on July 28, 2015 and has 420 pages.

 Explore it on Goodreads or Amazon.

 Other books by this author which I have reviewed include Dark Lover, Lover Eternal, Lover Awakened, Covet, Crave, Lover Revealed, Lover Unbound, Lover Enshrined, Lover Avenged, Lover Mine, Lover Unleashed, Envy, An Irresistible Bachelor, His Comfort and Joy, Lover Reborn, Rapture, Lover at Last, Possession, The King, The Shadows, Blood Kiss, The Beast, Blood Vow, The Chosen

 First in The Bourbon Kings melodramatic romance series and revolving around the privileged, excessively spoiled Bradford family.